 Riley at IU Health offers a broad range of supportive services to make life better for families who choose us for their children's care.

-This consortium conducts clinical trials with the goal of improving the lives of those with neurofibromatosis.
+This consortium conducts clinical trials to improve the lives of those with neurofibromatosis.
 The consortium includes 13 clinical recruitment sites, including Indiana University.

-The Neurofibromatosis Network is a national organization that advocates for federal funding for research as well as creation of local organizations that support those with neurofibromatosis.
+The Neurofibromatosis Network is a national organization.
+It advocates for federal funding for research.
+It also supports the creation of local organizations to help those with neurofibromatosis.

 The Children’s Tumor Foundation is an organization that aims to improve the health and well-being of those with neurofibromatosis.